 - 2 tablespoons all-purpose flour

-- 2 tablespoons apple brandy, Calvados, cognac or brandy (optional)
+- 2 tablespoons apple brandy Calvados, cognac or brandy (optional)

-- 1 ½ cups cider, or more as needed
+- 1 ½ to 3 cups cider

-- 1 tablespoons cider vinegar
+- 1 tablespoon cider vinegar

 - 2 tablespoons tomato paste

-- 2 large baking potatoes, peeled and cubed
+- 2 large baking potatoes peeled and cubed

-- 3 large carrots, peeled and cut into 1-inch pieces
+- 3 large carrots peeled and cut into 1-inch pieces

-1. Heat 2 tablespoons of oil in a large pot, or Dutch oven, over medium heat and sauté the onions, leeks and thyme until they are very soft and lightly browned, about 10 minutes.
-Remove the leek mixture to a plate.
+- Heat 2 tablespoons of oil in the same pot, over medium heat and sauté the onions, leeks and thyme until they are very soft and lightly browned, about 10 minutes.
+Remove the leek mixture to the plate with the beef.

 - Return the pan to medium high heat and add the brandy, if using.
 Scrape the bottom of the pan to loosen the browned bits.
 Add 1 1/2 cups of the cider and continue to stir, scraping up the flavorful bits on the bottom of the pan.
 Stir in the cider vinegar and tomato paste, then return the meat and leek mixture to the pot.
 Lower the heat to medium low, and cook the stew at a gentle simmer for, partially covered, 2 hours, until the meat starts to become tender.
 Add more cider if the stew starts to look dry – you want some good sauciness.

 - After 2 hours, add the potatoes and carrots, and cook for another 30 to 40 minutes until the vegetables are tender.
 You may need to add still more cider towards the end if the stew looks like it needs more liquid.